• Skip to primary navigation

 What support can our staff typically provide?

-• Staff are able to help campers talk through difficult moments and provide peaceful conflict resolution as needed.
+• Staff can help campers talk through difficult moments and provide peaceful conflict resolution as needed.

 • Staff can support campers through transitions with visual schedules, reminders, and positive incentives.